 The work of a team leader isn’t to boss everyone up.

-But to take the initiative of rolling their sleeves once in a while to help their team members create content, resolve some tough execution challenges, keep track of the progress made, and even manage social media account whenever they’re stuck.
+But to take the initiative of rolling their sleeves once in a while to help their team members create content, resolve some tough execution challenges, keep track of the progress made, and even manage the social media account whenever they’re stuck.

 Your content should be all over the net.
-Here’s one way to look at: someone scouring the internet with a search query relating to your field should be able to find you with just a few clicks.
+Here’s one way to look at it: someone scouring the internet with a search query relating to your field should be able to find you with just a few clicks.
 Whether it’s on search engines or social media, your company should be among the few top results that show up whenever someone attempts to find a relating product or service.

 And speaking of which, this is the team member responsible for getting your name out there.
 He’s the person in charge of your blog as both the writer and editor.

 This is the person responsible for creating and sourcing content from the rest of the team members.
 So for this position, you might want to go for a utility player with a knack for writing and who’s pretty good at coming up with witty and engaging posts for social media.
 But most importantly, you want to make sure that the person is also good at motivating the rest of the team to contribute to the effort by sharing their content as well.

 This member of the team will be responsible for conversions.
 They’re responsible for converting your site or social media visitors into leads.
 He’s the person responsible for all the offers you come up with.
 That includes webinars, ebooks, whitepapers, and so forth.
 Meaning, this person has to be good at content creation, but with a creative twist to it.
 The person must also be pretty comfortable at using both webinar and essential email marketing tools.

 It’s also crucial that the person is empowered to source content from external sources should there arise a need for it.